 Asset microservices provides for scalable and resilient processing of assets using cloud-native applications (also called workers).
 Adobe manages the services for optimal handling of different asset types and processing options.

 Asset microservices lets you process a broad range of file types covering more formats out-of-the-box than what is possible with previous versions of Experience Manager.
-For example, thumbnail extraction of PSD and PSB formats is now possible that previously required third-party solutions like ImageMagick.
+For example, thumbnail extraction of PSD and PSB formats is now possible but previously required third-party solutions such as ImageMagick.

 Asset processing depends on the configuration in Processing Profiles.
 Experience Manager provides a basic default set up and let administrators add more specific asset processing configuration.
 Administrators create, maintain, and modify the configurations of post-processing workflows, including optional customization.
 Customizing the workflows lets developers extend the default offering.